Zhenlisme/heliano/readme.md

 |variant|the insertion is Helitron or Helentron|
 |type|the mobility of HLE, either autonomous (auto) or nonautonomous (nonauto)|
 |name|unique identifier for each insertion|
-Notice: The insertions that encode Rep/helicase are considered putative autonomous HLEs.
 # To contact us
 For any questions, please email us: zhen.li3@universite-paris-saclay.fr or nicolas.pollet@universite-paris-saclay.fr